dfinity/examples/motoko/counter/README.md

 *  You have downloaded and installed the [DFINITY Canister SDK](https://sdk.dfinity.org).

-*  You have stopped any Internet Computer related processes that may conflict with the following.
+*  You have stopped any Internet Computer or other network process that would create a port conflict on 8000.

 ## Demo